Valyrian-Knight/my_app_sample/README.md

 # My Test App
-This is awesome
+This is my test_app \n
-Just another line

-Printing and formatting
+Printing and formatting \n
-Playing around
+Testing